How To Get Tickets To The Louvre

 If you only have a day in Paris, you may want to consider joining a guided tour that takes you to all the most famous attractions – including the Louvre Museum.

-I recommend this Paris in a Day tour by Take Walks – this is one of the most reputable tour companies in the world, and certainly in Paris.
+When it comes to full-day tours of a city, I always book with Take Walks because they have the best planned tours and excelent local guides.
+I recommend this Paris in a Day tour by Take Walks.
 The tour also includes a visit of Montmartre, one of the most charming neighborhoods of Paris; a guided tour of Orsay Museum, and a Seine River cruise.

 tickets to the Louvre